READ MORE

 Why Is High Cardinality a Problem in Metrics?

 • Increased Costs: Storage of high-cardinality metrics can get expensive.
-Every unique label combination generates a separate time series, and if you’re generating millions of distinct time series, the storage costs add up.
-Observability solutions often charge based on the amount of data ingested and stored, which means uncontrolled cardinality can have a significant financial impact.
+Every unique label combination generates a separate time series, and if you're generating millions of distinct time series, the storage costs add up.
+Observability platforms like Datadog charge per custom metric, and Splunk bills based on ingest volume — uncontrolled cardinality directly inflates both.
+Organizations sending high-cardinality data to these tools often see their observability spending double or triple without any corresponding gain in visibility.

 • Slow Queries: High cardinality makes querying metrics significantly slower.
-Systems like Prometheus struggle when asked to aggregate across many unique time series.
+Systems like Prometheus, Datadog, and Grafana struggle when asked to aggregate across many unique time series.
 Queries that need to aggregate metrics labeled by user IDs or instance IDs, for example, may time out or take an impractical amount of time to execute.

 • Scaling Issues: High cardinality puts immense pressure on the underlying infrastructure, especially in distributed systems.
 Time-series databases need to manage large volumes of unique series, which can lead to data imbalance across nodes and affect query performance and availability.
 This imbalance can cause nodes to become overwhelmed with data, impacting system reliability.